hindrikson/disaggregator-updated/docs/temporal.md

         * Returns the shift load profiles for a given year.
 The sum of every column (state, load_profile) equals 1.
         * get_shift_load_profiles_by_year()
             * get_shift_load_profiles_by_state_and_year()
                 - this function creates load shift profiles based on states and yearly holidays, weekdays, weekends days, for predifined shifts:
                 - s1 (single shift) 08:00:00-16:00:00 for:
                     - S1_WT: working days only
                     - S1_WT_SA: working days + Saturdays
                     - S1_WT_SA_SO: working days + Saturdays + Sundays
                 - and the same for s2 (two shifts) 06:00:00-23:00:00 and s3 24/7
-                - hours outside these shifts receive also a proportion of the load, but much smaller.
+                - For every 15 min interval whithin a shift, the same proportion of load is assigned, and a lower proportion outside the shift.
+Hours outside these shifts receive also a proportion of the load, but much smaller.
+                - Shift load profiles are very similar among states, with only small differences due to holidays.
             * E.g., for Hessen in 2020, the load shift profiles at 14:00:00 are:
                 * | Timestamp           |    S1_WT | S1_WT_SA | S1_WT_SA_SO |    S2_WT | S2_WT_SA | S2_WT_SA_SO |    S3_WT | S3_WT_SA | S3_WT_SA_SO |
                   | ------------------- | -------: | -------: | ----------: | -------: | -------: | ----------: | -------: | -------: | ----------: |